notepad-plus-plus/npp-usermanual/content/docs/function-list.md

         - `functionNameExpr` (_element_): The element for the function name of a function inside a class.
 Please note that it uses the `functionNameExpr` element instead of the `nameExpr` element in the **Function parser**.
 Yes, it's confusing.
             - `expr` (_attribute_): this is where you put the regular expression defines what should match to be used in displaying the function name in the Function List panel.

+_Please Note_: an empty class (one without any functions) will _not_ display in the Function List panel.
+Thus, if you have no `<function>` elements defined in your `<classRange>` node, you will _never_ see your class.
+And if you have a `<function>` defined, but it doesn't match any functions inside your class, the class will not be displayed in the FunctionList panel.
+In the FunctionList panel, the class is a container, and it will never display on its own if there is no function to display inside of it.

 ### Mixed parser
 A mixed parser contains a Class parser (`classRange` node) and a Function parser (`function` node).
 The Class parser will be applied first to find class zones, then the Function parser will be applied on non-class zones.